WataRain/asuka/Programming/01-CCPROG1/01-AbsoluteBasics.md

 *The programming process for C*

 Programming languages have the ability of being able to be translated into *machine code*, which is a binary representation that machines can understand.
 It varies how exactly (human-readable) code in a particular programming language gets translated into machine code.
-In C, programs are first *compiled* into machine code (via a C compiler such as GCC) and the machine code is then executed (more on this soon).
+In C, programs are first *compiled* into machine code (via a C compiler such as [gcc](https://gcc.gnu.org/)) and the machine code is then executed (more on this soon).

 ## The Programming Process